 - Registration category (e.g., League Alliance member, League Board member, nonmember)

 How Information Collected via the Web is Used

-The personal information you provide about yourself when registering for a conference will only be used to complete your registration and only for that specific conference, except that a list of participant names and addresses is available to sponsors and exhibitors.
+The personal information you provide about yourself when registering for a conference will only be used to complete your registration and only for that specific conference, except that a list of participant names, titles, institutions, addresses, and email addresses is available to exhibitors.
 No information is shared with other outside parties except to the extent necessary to complete the registration.